-Avery is believed to be the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary office products sold through distributors and mass-market retailers.
-The products are split into three primary lines: (1) Printable Media: including address labels, shipping labels, marketing and product identification labels, business cards, and name badges supported by customized software solutions; (2) Organizational Products Group ("OPG"): including binders, sheet protectors, indexes, dividers and writing instruments; and (3) Direct-to-Consumer: digitally imaged labels, business cards, name badges, event badges, key cards, wristbands, planners & journals and family-oriented identification labels supported by unique web-enabled ecommerce URLs.
-Products in the Printable Media and Direct-to-Consumer categories are predominantly used by businesses and individual consumers consistently throughout the year; however, in the OPG category, North American demand typically surges for the back-to-school season during the third quarter.
+Avery is believed to be the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary products sold through distributors and mass-market retailers and pressure sensitive tapes in Brazil.
+The products are split into five primary lines: (1) Printable Media: including address labels, product identification labels and name badges/cards supported by customized software solutions where applicable; (2) Organization Products: including binders, indexes, sheet protectors, and writing instruments; (3) Direct-to-Consumer: digitally imaged labels, name & event badges, RFID enabled key cards & wristbands, planners and kids-oriented identification labels supported by unique web-enabled e-commerce URLs; (4) Pressure Sensitive Tapes; Products in the Printable Media and Direct-toand (5) Horticultural labels & tags.
+Consumer categories are predominantly used by businesses and individual consumers consistently throughout the year; however, in Organization Products, North American demand typically surges for the back-to-school season during the third quarter.
+Horticultural labels & tags are seasonally stronger in the first and fourth quarters.

 Avery now operates 23 manufacturing facilities globally.
-The North American and Latin American operations are supported by twelve manufacturing facilities: three in Canada, one in Mexico, and eight in the United States; the largest of the twelve plants being in Tijuana, which also supplies products locally in Mexico.
+The North American and Latin American operations are supported by twelve manufacturing facilities: three in Canada, two in Brazil, one in Mexico, and six in the United States; the largest of the twelve plants being in Tijuana, which also supplies products locally in Mexico.

-In Europe, Avery operations are supported by one facility in France, three facilities in Germany, one in Italy, one in the Netherlands and three in the United Kingdom.
+In Europe, Avery operations are supported by one facility in France, three facilities in Germany, one in Italy, two in the Netherlands and two in the United Kingdom.